 Norman's essays and feature stories have appeared in The Washington Post, Boston Globe, and Houston Chronicle; in Smithsonian and Washingtonian magazines; on WAMU-FM; and on numerous blogs including OnFaith, OnBeing, Howlround, and Tin House.
 His work for television includes PBS documentaries on Vincent Van Gogh, Mary Cassatt, Paul Cezanne, John Singer Sargent and the Phillips Collection of Modern Art.

-Norman received his Masters of Divinity degree from Wesley Theological Seminary in May 2018 and now serves as Minister to the Davies Memorial Unitarian Universalist Church in Camp Springs, Maryland.
+Norman received his Masters of Divinity from Wesley Theological Seminary in May 2018, was ordained by All Souls Church Unitarian in March 2019, and now serves as Minister to the Davies Memorial Unitarian Universalist Church in Camp Springs, Maryland.

 For all inquiries, please contact Barbara Hogenson, 165 West End Avenue, Suite 19-C, New York, NY 10023; 212.874.808